 - Add lemon essential oil and stir well.

-- Transfer the mixture to an ice cube tray or silicon molds.
+- Transfer the mixture to an ice cube tray or silicone molds.
 Press the mixture down into the molds.

 HOW TO USE YOUR DISHWASHER PODS